Plant care information

 This plant care page is to provide some general information.
 Entire books are written on each of these plants so the information on growing them is readily available.

-I recommend using the following two local resources for more information:
+We recommend using the following two local resources for more information:

 Kenai Peninsula District Office,